handrykanda/react-online-shop-backend/README.md

 ## **Testing**

-You can test this using [Postman](https://www.postman.com/downloads) <br> OR clone the repo on this [link](https://github.com/handrykanda/react-online-shop), please note that it has some setup process that takes few minutes.
+You can test this using [Postman](https://www.postman.com/downloads) <br> OR clone the repo on this [link](https://github.com/handrykanda/react-online-shop), please note that it has some setup stuff that takes few minutes.

 ## **Functionality overview**